 Improved Kubernetes watches, BUGFIXES, and performance

-This release features a major
+This release features a major refactoring of the

 HTTP/2 and gRPC fixes